 What to Bring#

-- Water — Limited availability at monasteries
+- Water — Limited availability at the monasteries themselves

-- Camera — Obviously
+- Camera — You already know

-- Cash — For entry fees, lunch, tips
+- Cash — For monastery entry fees (~€3 each), lunch, tips

 The Bottom Line#